The formation of Fourthland

 Beginning in 2008 the practice is held by artists isik knutsdotter; Louise Sayarer and Eva Vikstrom with a range of collaborators.Previous projects have explored topics such as climate change, education, ritual, urban policy and heritage.
 Investigating ways of a ‘collective relearning of our climate and social conscious’.

-Fourthland work has been recently exhibited at the Arnolfini, Errant Bodies, PEER Gallery, with recent residencies at Cabot Institute of Climate Change, workshops at Bergen Academy of Art, Cass Art School, UCL Urban Lab and South London Gallery Local.
+Fourthland work has been recently exhibited at SPACE, PEER, Arnolfini, Errant Bodies, with recent residencies at Cabot Institute of Climate Change, workshops at Bergen Academy of Art, Cass Art School, UCL Urban Lab and South London Gallery Local.

 Areas of work include: